wooden1/developerTests/routeSuggestion/readme.md

 In __vendor__ > __framework__ > __src__ > __Route__, you will find the Routing classes.

 __RouteController.php__ contains the main Route class.
 Which will likely contain the bulk of the work for this project.
-A file __RouteSuggestion.php__ has been created in the Route folder.
+A file __RouteSuggestion.php__ has been created in the Route folder and namespace, feel free to use any other filename/structure for this task.

 Routes are organized in the Route class by their roots, i.e. the first word in the route.
 - /__fruits__/1/edit, root = __fruits__